 - 1. Does not modify or limit agricultural activities occurring on lands currently in agricultural use. - 2.
 Adjoining upland designation applies; see applicable regulations. - 3.
 A CUP shall be required for floating net pens in all areas and for aquaculture activities in the Natural environment designation where the proposal requires new structures or facilities (see section 19.600.115). - 4.
 See Barrier Structures and Other In-Stream Structures (Section 19.600.120) for qualifying ecological restoration. - 5.
-If the use is water-dependent or necessary to support an allowed use in the adjoining upland designation, then may be permitted through a - 6.
+If the use is water-dependent or necessary to support an allowed use in the adjoining upland designation, then may be permitted through a SDP - 6.
 See Commercial Development (Section 19.600.130) for allowances with a CUP. - 7.
 See Dredging and Dredge Disposal (Section 19.600.135) for qualifying ecological restoration. - 8.
-If the use is water-dependent or necessary to support an allowed use in the adjoining upland designation, then may be permitted with a CUP - 9.
+If the use is water-dependent or necessary to support an allowed use in the adjoining upland designation, then may be permitted with a CLIP - 9.
 Provided consistent with the Thurston County Comprehensive Plan Mineral Resources Overlay 20.30B. - 10.
 Single-use buoys are exempt from Substantial Development Permit in certain environments, in accordance with Sections 19.500.100(C)(2)(B); 19.500.100(C)(4)(f); and 19.600.160(A)(1)... - 11.
 If the adjoining upland use is a public park, then up to two buoys allowed. - 12.
 May be permitted through a SDP if consistent with an approved park plan. - 13.
-See Recreation and Public Access (Section 19.600.165) for applicability in the Aquatic designation. - 14.
-Non-water-oriented uses shall also be subject to shoreline buffer standards (Section 19.400.120). - 15.
+The required permit type will be the same as the permit required for the specific recreational development proposed as set forth in this chapter (e.g. mooring structure permit standards would apply to a recreational swim float). - 14.
+May be allowed with a CUP in order to protect legally existing primary structures. - 15.
 Administrative SDP if single-family residence exemption criteria in Section 19.500.100(C)(4) and WAC 173-27-040 are not met. - 16.
-May be permitted through a CUP for subdivisions. - 17.
-Soft shore shoreline stabilization is exempt from a SDP if exemption criteria in Section 19.500.100(C)(4)(c) are met.
+Subdivisions may be permitted through a CUP. - 18.
+Hard shoreline síabilization prohibited in Aquatic unless demonstrated necessary, then may be permitted with a CUP (see Section 19.600.175).

-- 18. Hard shoreline stabilization prohibited in Aquatic unless demonstrated necessary, then may be permitted with a CUP (see Section 19 600 175). - 19.
-Soft shoreline stabilization may be permitted with a SDP in Aquatic where demonstrated necessary, or through an exemption where criteria are met (see 19.600.175(D)). - 20.
-If necessary to serve essential transportation corridors or in support of permitted uses and activities that cannot be located outside of the natural SED, may be permitted through a CUP (see Section 19.600.180). - 21.
-See Transportation (Section 19.600185) for limitations in Aquatic designation. - 22.
-If essential utilities in support of permitted uses and activities that cannot be located outside of the natural SED, may be permitted with a CUP.
-Utilities in support of a permitted use shall be reviewed under the permitted use. - 23.
-Utilities associated with an exempt single-family residence and appurtenances are accessory to the development and also "exempt". - 24.
-An SDP shall not be required for aquaculture development that meets the exemption criteria at Section 19.500.100(C).
-Supplemental seeding activities are also exempt. - 25.
+- 20. If necessary to serve essential transportation corridors or in support of permitted uses and activities that cannot be located outside of the natural SED, may be permitted through a CUP (see Section 19.600.180). - 21.
+See Transportation (Section 19.600.180) for limitations in Aquatic designation. - 22.
+Utilities serving an essential utility corridor shall be permitted with a CUP. - 25.
 Non-water oriented industrial development is generally prohibited, unless the development meets the criteria in 19.600.150(B)(3).
 If the criteria is met, the development shall require a CUP. - 26.
-See applicable standards in section 19.400.150. - 27.
+Beach stairs shall only be permitted as an accessory to an approved water-oriented use or public access. - 27.
 Private non-commercial docks may be exempt from an SDP if they meet criteria in 19.500.100(C)(4) and WAC 173-27-040. - 28.
 An SDP shall not be required for water-oriented storage structures that meet the exemption criteria of Section 19.500.100(C). - 29.
 SDP if exemption criteria in Section 19.500.100(C) and WAC 173-27-040 are not met.